Super-NEAT-Bros/super-neat-bros/README.md

 trained on a wide variety of levels, we want it to be able to play any other level with only a little difficulty the first time through, just like a skilled human can.

+For the analysis, we want to be able to apply our learned information to better program our NEAT algorithm.

 ## Discussion

 The best physical outcome for this project would be the generation of a model to play through each level of